nisrulz/nisrulz.github.io/README.md

 [![GitHub followers](https://img.shields.io/github/followers/nisrulz.svg?style=social&label=Follow)](https://github.com/nisrulz/) [![Twitter Follow](https://img.shields.io/twitter/follow/nisrulz.svg?style=social)](https://twitter.com/nisrulz)

-Nishant is a Software Engineer/Founding Team Member (at) [OmniLabs, Inc.](https://omniinc.com/) with experience in Android SDK Engineering and Audio Digital Signal Processing(DSP) on Android.
+Nishant is an Android Engineer and [open source enthusiast](https://github.com/nisrulz) who spends his time doodling when not hacking on Android.He is a caffeine-dependent life-form and can be found either talking about android libraries or advocating that coffee is the elixir of life at community gatherings.

 He is the [Co-Organizer](https://www.meetup.com/GDGCloudVancouver/members/?op=leaders) (at) Google Developer Group Cloud Vancouver (GDGCV)

-He is a caffeine-dependent life-form who doubles up as an [Open Source enthusiast](https://github.com/nisrulz) at the same time and spends his time doodling when not hacking on Android.
+He has been part of 2 startups in the past (Founding Team Member at [OmniLabs, Inc.](https://omniinc.com/) and one of the first employees at Silverpush) with experience in Android SDK Engineering and Audio Digital Signal Processing(DSP) on Android.

-While working at his past company, he developed the company’s patented UAB (Unique Audio Beacon Technology) [[Patent 1](https://www.google.com/patents/WO2016005999A3),[Patent 2](https://www.google.com/patents/WO2016006000A3)] [Featured in [Techcrunch](https://techcrunch.com/2014/07/24/silverpush-audio-beacons/), [Business Today](http://www.businesstoday.in/magazine/features/silverpushs-technology-lets-advertisers-reach-the-consumer-on-multiple-devices/story/206815.html), [Live Mint](http://www.livemint.com/Opinion/3QXskshem9l6fcbfAkqmUO/New-ways-to-count-viewers.html)].
+While working at his past company (Silverpush),  he developed the company’s patented UAB (Unique Audio Beacon) Technology [[Patent 1](https://www.google.com/patents/WO2016005999A3),[Patent 2](https://www.google.com/patents/WO2016006000A3)] [Featured in [Techcrunch](https://techcrunch.com/2014/07/24/silverpush-audio-beacons/), [Business Today](http://www.businesstoday.in/magazine/features/silverpushs-technology-lets-advertisers-reach-the-consumer-on-multiple-devices/story/206815.html), [Live Mint](http://www.livemint.com/Opinion/3QXskshem9l6fcbfAkqmUO/New-ways-to-count-viewers.html)].

 Currently ranked _**[#1 for Top Java GitHub developers in Canada](http://git-awards.com/users?country=canada&language=java)**_ based on no. of github stars on java projects.